Liber miraculorum sancte Fidis

-Liber miraculorum sancte Fidis, literally the "Book of the Miracles of Saint Faith", is an account of the miracles attributed to Saint Faith, the patron of the Abbey of Conques in the County of Rouergue in southern France.
-The Liber consists of four books in Latin, the first two of which were written by Bernard of Angers during and following his three pilgrimages to the shrine of Saint Faith in the 1010s and 1020s.
-The last two were written by three different anonymous authors.
+The Liber miraculorum sancte Fidis, literally the "Book of the Miracles of Saint Faith", is an account of the miracles attributed to Saint Faith, the patron of the Abbey of Conques in the County of Rouergue in southern France.
+The first two books of the Liber were written by Bernard of Angers, while the last two were written by three different anonymous authors following Bernard's death.

+Composition

+The Liber consists of four books in medieval Latin, the first two of which were written by Bernard of Angers, who was a student of Fulbert of Chartres and master of the cathedral school of Angers, during and following his three pilgrimages to the shrine of Saint Faith in the 1010s and 1020s.
+The last two were written by three different anonymous authors following Bernard's death: the third book dates between 1020 and 1050, while the bulk of the fourth book was probably written in the mid-eleventh century.

+The purpose of the Liber was twofold.
+In the words of Jean Hubert and Marie-Clotilde Hubert (as translated by Pamela Sheingorn):